-- a) Development proposals must make the most efficient use of land, which will usually mean developing at densities above those of the surrounding area.
-The optimum density of a development should result from a design-led approach to determine the capacity of the site.
-Particular consideration must be given to: - the site context and character of the surrounding area in which it is located, and including consideration of any nearby heritage assets or important landscape; - ii) its current and future level of accessibility by walking, cycling and public transport;
+- c) The optimum density of a development should result from a design ledapproach to determine the capacity of the site.
+Particular consideration must be given to: - the site context and character of the surrounding area in which it is located, and including consideration of any nearby heritage assets or important landscapes; - ii) its current and future level of accessibility by walking, cycling and public transport; - iii) the need to achieve high quality design; - iv) the need to minimise environmental impacts, including detrimental impacts on the amenities of adjoining occupiers; - v) the capacity of surrounding infrastructure.